 The valve stems on your extended mobility tires have sensors that are part of the Tire Pressure Monitor (TPM).
-See "Tire Pressure Monitor" in the Index.
+See Tire Pressure Monitor System (Except Z06) on page 5-57.
 These sensors contain batteries which are designed to last for 10 years under normal driving conditions.
 See your dealer if you ever need to have a wheel replaced, or if the sensors ever need replacement.

-Using liquid sealants can damage the tire valves and tire pressure monitor sensors in your extended mobility tires.
+Notice: Using liquid sealants can damage the tire valves and tire pressure monitor sensors in your extended mobility tires.
 This damage would not be covered by warranty.
 Don't use liquid sealants in your extended mobility tires.

 If you feel that winter tires are needed for your driving conditions, Goodyear Eagle M+S EMT tires are available in your original equipment sizes from an authorized Goodyear EMT retailer.
-These tires will improve snow traction while maintaining your Corvette's extended mobility feature.
+These tires will improve snow traction while maintaining your vehicle's extended mobility feature.
 When using winter tires on your vehicle, be sure to use them on all four wheels.
-See "Buying New Tires" in the Index.
+See Buying New Tires on page 5-59.